Meihua Sannong

 The earliest source for a story connecting the Meihua melody to Huan Yi11 and Wang Ziyou,12 both famous 4th century literati, apparently the Shishuo Xinyu.13 a fifth century collection of stories giving much insight into behavior of the times.
 According to legend, Huan was the best-known musician of his day, while Wang (original name Wang Huizhi) was well known as a recluse.
 The purpose of the story is to show how such illustrious people could meet each other in a natural way, not requiring the formal introductions common in those days.
 The earliest versions of the story related here do not actually mention "meihua", or any other melody title, only "sannong" (three playings); and Wang Ziyou is said to have been on a boat.

 Melodies of this name are found in the repertoire of many instruments, not just the qin and flute.
 Two poems by Li Bai mention Mei Hua as a flute melody.
-Some later qin handbooks say that Huan Yi created the melody for flute and/or that Yan Shigu14 adapted it for the qin.
-Yan Shigu was a well-known 7th century scholar not otherwise associated with qin, though he wrote about music.
-However, these attibutions should be seen merely as poetic evocations of how a melody came into the qin repertoire.
+Some later qin handbooks say that Huan Yi created the melody for flute and/or that the well-known 7th century scholar Yan Shigu14 adapted it for the qin.
+Yan Shigu wrote about music but was not otherwise associated with qin.
+Thus, these attibutions should quite likely be seen merely as poetic evocations of how a melody came into the qin repertoire.
 Perhaps Huan Yi was the first person to popularize a flute melody about plum blossoms, but it is an obvious anachronistic error to think Huan Yi "composed" the original melody; likewise one could imagine that it must have been someone like Yan who arranged this and/or some similar melodies for qin, but there is absolutely no supporting evidence that he actually ever did so.

 Because the qin melody has survived since 1425 with recognizable features, one can theorize that the basic meihua melodic motifs are retained from considerably earlier sources.
 However, once again there is no direct evidence either to support or disprove this.